dimagi/commcare-cloud/docs/commcare-cloud/deploy.md

 ## Roll back a failed deploy

-You may also wish to revert to a previous version of the CommCareHQ code if the version you just deployed was not working for some reason.
+You may also wish to revert to a previous version of the CommCare HQ code if the version you just deployed was not working for some reason.
 Before reverting, you should ensure that there were no database migrations that were run during the previous deploy that would break if you revert to a previous version.

 ``` bash
 $ commcare-cloud <env> fab rollback